 Knee osteoarthritis is the most common cause of knee pain in older adults and the most prevalent form of arthritis found in joints.
 It is one of the leading causes of disability in older adults, affecting individuals’ ability to move and carry out daily activities.
 This article will be covering what knee osteoarthritis is, why people suffer from it, and how physiotherapy can help.

 The term arthritis refers to inflammation in one or more of your joints.
 There are many forms of arthritis however the most common cause found in joints is osteoarthritis.

 To fully understand what knee osteoarthritis is, we must first look at the anatomy of the knee.
-The knee joint is made up of the femur and tibia meeting to form a hinge joint.
-Inside the knee there are many structures that contribute to smooth and stable bending and straightening of the joint.
+The knee joint is made up of the femur and tibia meet to form a hinge joint.
+Inside the knee, there are many structures that contribute to smooth and stable bending and straightening of the joint.

-The cause of knee osteoarthritis is not fully understood, but we know there is a clear link with weight and previous injuries.
+The cause of knee osteoarthritis is not fully understood, but we know there is a clear link between weight and previous injuries.
 There is also evidence to suggest a genetic component.

 Exercise has been suspected to increase the risk of developing osteoarthritis but we now know it can have a protective effect, even marathon training!

 Knee osteoarthritis symptoms occur when the cartilage loses the ability to provide cushioning and smooth movement.
 Pain, swelling, and stiffness are the primary symptoms associated with the condition.